 Roman Catholicism is the official religion of Haiti, but voodoo considered the national religion; often practiced along with Christianity.
 It has strong African roots, as well as strong French roots due to the French and European colonization of Haiti.
 Haiti has many similarities to the rest of Latin America; it is a predominantly Roman Catholic country.

 Outsiders call the Voodoo religion “black magic”.
 Misconceptions of voodoo have giving Haiti a reputation for sorcery and zombies.
-Catholics and Protestants in general believe in “Lwa” (family or ancestors spirits), but Baptist and most outsiders consider them demons to be avoided and not family spirits to be served (Chwartz).
+Catholics and Protestants, in general, believe in “Lwa” (family or ancestors spirits), but Baptist and most outsiders consider them demons to be avoided and not family spirits to be served (Schwartz).

 People believe that the Lwa protect their children from misfortune.
 The Lwa’s in return expect the families to “feed” the Lwa through periodic rituals in which food, drink, and other gifts offered to the spirits.
 Services are usually held at a sanctuary on the family land.

 Theology does not dismiss the ancestral worship; the worship of ancestors and Gods are two different cults.
-Many accomplished herbalists are voodoo priest who treat a variety of illnesses.
-The male specialists are called houngan or boko and females mambo.
+Many accomplished herbalists are voodoo priest who treats a variety of illnesses.
+The male specialists are called houngan or Boko and females mambo.

 From 1804-1915, More than 70 dictators ruled Haiti.
-Haiti’s revolt victory did not translate into a successfully national government or a strong economy.
+Haiti’s revolt victory did not translate into a successful national government or a strong economy.
 With prolong instability the Haitian military force weakened.

-In the 1990 election, Haitians hoped that former priest Jean-Bertrand Aristid would be better than previous leaders, when he won Haiti’s first free election; Aristide was overturned by the military a short time later (bbcnews.com).
+In the 1990 election, Haitians hoped that former priest Jean-Bertrand Aristide would be better than previous leaders when he won Haiti’s first free election; Aristide was overturned by the military a short time later (bbcnews.com).
 A bloody rebellion and advice from France and the United States, force Aristide out of the country in 2004.
 Since then, Aristide has been living in Africa.

-Haiti also have a public health care crisis.
+Haiti also has a public health care crisis.
 According to Medicines Sans Frontiers (MSF) meaning Doctors without Borders.
 The organization states that public hospitals and clinics are plagued management problems and shortages of medications.
-Thousands of young children die of preventable diseases, and woman die sadly during childbirth because they live to far away from medical help.
+Thousands of young children die of preventable diseases, and the woman dies sadly during childbirth because they live too far away from medical help.